 - appears untimely when starting the trip or

 - does not meet the necessary travel regulations or does not carry the necessary travel documents, so that there is a risk that other passengers may not leave the ship for shore leave;

 - carries or brings on board weapons, munition, explosives or inflammable or any other dangerous goods or consumes, carries or brings on board drugs or any other such substances or commits a crime; any attempt of the afore shall also be included;

 - commits substantial violations against the ship board guidance or does not follow reasonably given orders of the ship’s crew and causing thereby danger to his, the ship’s and her amenities’ security or the security of any other person, or substantially disturbs or harass the crew or other travelers.

-7.3 If the tour operator terminates the contract under this clause, the tour operator maintains the right to the travel price; however, the tour operator must deduct the value of the saved expenses as well as those advantages, which the tour operator obtains from another use of the unused service, including amounts paid to the tour operator by the service providers.
+7.2 If the Tour Operator terminates the contract in accordance with this clause, the Tour Operator maintains the right to the travel price; however, the Tour Operator must deduct the value of the saved expenses as well as those advantages, which the Tour Operator obtains from the use of the unused service, if such, including amounts refunded to the Tour Operator by the third party service providers.

 8. Duty of the Traveler in case of defects / misperformance

 8.1 Notification of defects

 If the trip is not performed in accordance with the contract, the Traveler can demand redress.